How To Tell If My Guppy Is Pregnant?

 Guppy fish are among the most popular choices for aquarium enthusiasts due to their vibrant colors, hardyness, and how fast they breed.
 Guppies are also called million fish because of how fast they breed.
 Understanding when a guppy is pregnant is important for providing the right care for both the mother and fry.
+Recognizing a guppy pregnant is key for timely care and preparation.
 This guide will walk you through the physical and behavioral signs of pregnancy in guppies.

 Understanding Guppy Reproduction

 Guppies are livebearers, meaning they give birth to live fry rather than laying eggs.
 This reproductive strategy is common among many aquarium fish.
-This also make them develop faster as a fry, since they don't have to wait the process of being hatched.
+This also make them develop faster as a fry, since they don’t have to wait the process of being hatched.
+Unlike most fish that lay eggs which hatch outside the body, guppies' fry hatch inside the mother and are born live, immediately swimming freely.
 The guppy fry will start eating to gain nessarary protein to grow once they are born.
 The female guppy can store sperm from males for several months, allowing her to give birth multiple times from a single mating session.

 Physical Changes in a Pregnant Guppy